World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 Ingredients you’ll need:

-Here are the ingredients I use and that you’ll need for my Lasagna recipe.
-To simplify the preparation process, I’m not just listing the ingredients; I’m breaking them up into categories of what you need them for and when to use them.
+Here are the ingredients you’ll need for my Lasagna recipe.
+To simplify the preparation, I’m not just listing the ingredients; I’m breaking them into categories so you’ll know what you need for each step.

 For the Pasta

 • Salt: Salt is just for flavor.
-I use it to infuse flavor into the pasta.
+I use it to infuse the pasta with flavor.

 For the meat

-• Yellow Onions: We’ll be using standard yellow onions for this recipe.
+• Yellow Onions: Standard yellow onions work best for this recipe.

-• Seasoning salt and Adobo: I used my two favorite seasonings to season my meat.
-You can just use salt if you want.
-The seasoning salt and adobo just adds depth of flavor.
+• Seasoning salt and Adobo: These are my go-to seasonings for meat, especially ground meat.
+You can just use regular salt if you prefer, but these add an extra layer of flavor.

 For the sauce

-• Diced tomatoes: Diced tomatoes add chunkiness to the sauce.
-If you don’t like chunks of tomatoes in the sauce, omit it.
+• Diced tomatoes: These add a nice chunkiness to the sauce.
+If you don’t like chunks of tomatoes, feel free to omit them.

-• Tomato paste: Tomato paste is necessary because it not only thickens the sauce, which is essential because you don’t want runny, soupy Lasagna, but it also darkens the sauce and gives it a rich, dark, traditional Lasagna sauce color.
+• Tomato paste: Tomato paste is a must!
+It thickens the sauce, which is essential to avoid a runny, soupy lasagna.
+It also gives the sauce that rich, dark, traditional color.

-• Sour cream: Sour cream takes this recipe to another level.
-I replaced half of the Ricotta I used to use with sour cream.
-Now, I use a 3:1 ratio of sour cream/ricotta, and I always add a little cheese and a few seasonings to it to spice things up.
+• Ricotta & Sour cream: This takes the recipe to another level.
+I actually replaced half the ricotta I used in my original recipe with sour cream.
+I now use a 3:1 sour cream-to-ricotta ratio for the best flavor and consistency.

-• Mozzarella cheese: I decided to add a little cheese to the sour cream-riccotta mixture to ensure every part of the lasagna is cheesy.
+• Mozzarella cheese: I stir a little mozzarella into this mixture to make sure every bite is extra cheesy.

 I use an extra cup of Mozzarella and Cheddar cheese so that the Lasagna is nice and cheesy, the way a traditional Lasagna looks.

-• Mozzarella cheese: Lasagna isn’t Lasagna without Mozzarella cheese.
-It gives Lasagna its classic flavor.
-I also use Mozzarella because it’s stretchy and gives the Lasagna that stretchy cheese it’s supposed to have, like Pizza.
-Mozzarella cheese, like no other, is elastic and goey.
+• Mozzarella cheese: Lasagna isn’t Lasagna without Mozzarella cheese; it gives Lasagna its classic flavor.
+Mozzarella also gives the Lasagna that stretch traditional lasagna is supposed to have.

 Common questions about the Lasagna

-• What brand of Lasagna do you use?
-A good name brand like Barilla, De Cecco or San Giorgio.
-Any name-brand pasta would be good.
-A good quality of pasta just enhances the integrity of the dish.
+• What brand of lasagna do you use?
+I recommend a good name brand like Barilla, De Cecco, or San Giorgio.
+Using high-quality pasta really makes a difference.

-• Why do you add salt to pasta water?
-I use a nice amount of salt because salt adds flavor to the lasagna.
-So yes, add salt because you want even the pasta to have taste; otherwise, it’ll be bland.
+• Why do you add salt to the pasta water?
+I always add a good amount of salt because it infuses the pasta with flavor.
+You want every layer to have taste; otherwise, the whole dish can end up bland.

-• Should you rinse the Lasagna with cool water?
-I usually rinse my pasta to stop it from continuing to cook, but that’s for salads.
-In this case, I wouldn’t rinse it.
-You want to keep it starchy so the sauce and cheese sticks.
+• Should you rinse the lasagna with cool water?
+I usually rinse pasta to stop it from overcooking, but that’s only when I’m using it in salads.
+For lasagna, you want to keep the noodles’ starch.
+This gives the sauce and cheese something to grab onto.

 How I layer Lasagna

-Okay, so let’s get into the specifics of layering because people are always asking me how to layer Lasagna.
+People are always asking me how to layer Lasagna.
+So let me explain how I like to layer it.
 It’s crucial not to layer the same ingredients too closely.
 Layering lasagna the right way is essential for a balanced taste.

-1. Lightly coat the Lasagna dish with meat sauce.
+1. Lightly coat the pan with meat sauce.

-2. Cover meat sauce with 4 Lasagna noodles slightly overlapping one another.
+2. Cover the meat sauce with 4 Lasagna noodles, slightly overlapping.

 3. Fully coat the Lasagna with the sour cream-ricotta mixture.

-4. Then add some of the cheddar and Mozzarella cheese.
+4. Add some of the cheddar and Mozzarella cheese.

-5. Repeat these steps again, and add your meat sauce.
+5. Repeat these steps; add your meat sauce.

-6. Followed by the 4 Lasagna noodles slightly overlapping one another.
+6. Followed by the 4 Lasagna noodles, slightly overlapping.

 7. Fully coat the Lasagna again with the sour cream-ricotta mixture.